system-er/gdtinycc/README.md

   dont forget to press return)
 - load and run the saved program from an objectfile (filename *.o in inspector in "Input Object File" - dont forget to press return)
-  the input object-file must be in the bin-directory!
+  the input object-file must be in the bin-directory (or use a path)
   if the objectfile is chosen, export the project and it works.